-- (b) Formal apprenticeship selection testing will be done on Company property on Company time within fourteen (14) days of the expiry of the relevant job posting.
-A Union representative will be present when the tests are given and marked. - (c) Passing grades for the apprenticeship selection tests have been established as being a requirement of seventy-five percent (75%) in each of the mechanical aptitude, space relations and shop math. - (d) All scoring computations of percentages in each section will be rounded off to the next highest percentage point where any fraction of a percentage point exists. - (e) Where an applicant has failed to pass one or more sections, the employee will be allowed to bid and be re-tested one (1) additional time.
-Further re-testing will only be allowed where the employee can demonstrate to the Company that some relevant upgrading has taken place since the last failure. - (f) The signing of apprenticeships will be dated on successful completion of the preapprenticeship testing procedure and selection pursuant to Article 23 sub section 23.03. - 23.05 The course content of training programs, evaluation of Apprentice performances and matters related thereto or regulated by statute or government regulations shall not be subject to the grievance procedure.
+- (d) The Company will reimburse eligible employees for the testing fees upon successful completion of the testing and upon submission / proof of receipt. - (e) Where an applicant has failed to pass one or more sections, the employee will be allowed to bid and be re-tested one (1) additional time.
+Further re-testing will only be allowed where the employee can demonstrate to the Company that some relevant upgrading has taken place since the last failure. - (f) The signing of apprenticeships will be dated on successful completion of the pre-apprenticeship testing procedure and selection pursuant to Article 23 sub section 23.03. - 23.05 The course content of training programs, evaluation of Apprentice performances and matters related thereto or regulated by statute or government regulations shall not be subject to the grievance procedure.